AntonSol919/linkspace/homepage/basics.md

 [^4]: Both TCP/IP packets and linkspace packets have control fields that are irrelevant to a vast majority of developers.

-For the full layout of packets see the [guide](./docs/guide/index.html#packet_layout)
+For the full specification of creating and writing points see the [guide](./docs/guide/index.html#packet_layout)

-There are some nuances and various advanced topics such as: Paths can be any bytes, the [queries](./docs/guide/index.html#Query) syntax for defining sets, and the convention on requesting subsets of data in a group by [pulling](./docs/guide/index.html#lk_pull).
+There are some nuances and various advanced topics.

-However, I hope this gives you enough to reason about the basics:
+However, this should be enough to reason about the basics:

-Users generate an identity, groups set up a method to exchange data.
+Users generate their identity, together they form groups and set up a method to exchange data.

 The result is that _conceptually_ an application only needs to process the state of the trees.

 ## Ready to give it a try?

 Linkspace is not an end-user application.
 It is a software library and command line tools.
 A GUI frontend to manage groups/domains/keys is outside its scope.

-To give it a try you can [Download](https://github.com/AntonSol919/linkspace/releases) the pre-build CLI and python bindings to follow along with the [tutorial](./docs/tutorial/index.html) or the more technical [Guide](./docs/guide/index.html), and say hi on the test group.

 The packet format is stable.
 Points created will stay readable in future versions.
 The API is mostly stable but will have some breaking changes and additional conventions.

+To give it a try you can [Download](https://github.com/AntonSol919/linkspace/releases) the pre-build CLI and python bindings to follow along with the [tutorial](./docs/tutorial/index.html) or the more technical [Guide](./docs/guide/index.html),

+For the adventurous there is initial support for wasm, and a POC HTTP bridge called [Webbit]( https://github.com/AntonSol919/webbit) that works similar to WebDAV.

 # Q&A

+### Who is linkspace for?

+Me from 10 years ago, me today, the next generation that wants their internet to be better, and everyone else.
+In that order.

+What i wished for 10 years ago i have now.

+- I can define, prototype, build, and run (real) serverless offline-first apps quickly.
+- I can build an application without having to decide how to administrate for everyone that uses it - that responsibility sits with the (group of) users.

+To the next generation i'll say this.

+The single greatest insanity of this time, and its defining feature, is that a few for-profit advertisement / propaganda services are the host-administrators of the digital 'public squares'.

+It is questionable for people (and their group) to be subjected to the interests of an unacountable administrator.
+But to me the real danger is the medium as the message: You are not in control, surrender your minds for profit and submit to apathy.
+The wasted potential for people to learn and grow is staggering.
+We are all lesser for it.

+I wish for the message of linkspace to be: You are in control, and you should help build the best place you can.

 ### Is linkspace a blockchain?